 - Y-700: Examines 700 short tandem repeats (STRs) on the Y chromosome - Priced at $449.

 The difference between these three tests is the number of markers taken into account for the analysis.
 Family Tree DNA recommends Y-37 as a good place to start and examine close relationships.
 Y-111 analyzes more markers and providers more refined results, including matches.
 The Y-700 test is more ideal for expert users, as it provides over 200,000 SNPs and additional STRs; however, these markers do not provide more refined matching.

 mtDNA stands for mitochondrial DNA.
 This DNA is passed on by a mother to her children.
-Though both the genders receive this DNA from their mothers, men cannot pass this on to their children.
+Though both girls and boys receive this DNA from their mothers, men cannot pass this on to their children.
 This test allows you to explore your direct maternal line and geographic origins. mtDNA haplogroup uncovers your maternal heritage going back to Africa.

 New Feature: Personalized mtFull sequence video

 This feature, which is available for all users who have taken the mtDNA test, tells the story of your maternal ancestry, and is a fun way to share your results with friends and family.
 This video helps break down the basic concepts of your mtDNA results with ‘your specific story’ in mind.
 Being customizable, this feature lets you choose your avatar and fill in a little info about yourself.
 Take a look at the sample video below.

 In early January, FamilyTreeDNA merged with an Australian pharmacogenetics company called myDNA, and FTDNA’s CEO stepped down. myDNA focuses on lifestyle and wellness aspects like vitamins, minerals, and skincare.